 - 8 Weeks of Physical Therapy – unfortunately this didn’t help, and it wasn’t fully covered by my insurance, so it was pricey for something that brought about no change

-- Iontophoresis – These are little patches that use electricity to put cortisone deep into the tendon.
+- Iontophoresis – These are little patches that use electricity to put Cortisone deep into the tendon.
 These did relieve pain temporarily (4-24 hours), but there was no long-lasting improvement

 - Cortisone Injections – the relief from these injections were instant, but lasted only 8-12 hours.
 I know these are a miracle drug for some, but it was only a superficial healing for me and it faded away rather quickly.